Overall Attitudes For Handling Anxiety

 Learn when to listen to your anxiety and when not to take it seriously

 Anxiety isn't all bad.
 It warns of dangers we should attend to.
 A smidgen of anxiety about a school assignment can get us started on it, when we'd otherwise put it off until the last second.
-Nervousness about a debt we have to pay off reminds us of the importance of not ignoring it, and that we shouldn't frivolously spend our money.
+Nervousness about a debt we have to pay off reminds us of the importance of not ignoring it, and that we shouldn't frivolously spend our money on other things.
 We all know anxiety can be very irrational as well.
 Our fears can be greatly exaggerated and unrealistic.
-We can find ourselves worrying about things that are extremely unlikely to happen.
+We can find ourselves worrying about possibilities that are extremely unlikely to happen.

 Follow the 'process'

 When we're anxious it's sometimes because we're worried about something that may happen in the future.
 For certain situations you may be able to calm your nerves by reminding yourself you'll follow the 'process'.
 What I mean is that for things like looking for a job, there's an ideal process you go through.
 You update your resume, you apply for different positions, you reach out to your contacts, maybe even see an employment counselor, and generally try your best to find work.
-If you don't find anything, the process has additional steps you can go through, like asking your parents for a loan, selling some of your stuff, applying for unemployment, or moving back home while you wait for the job market to get better.
+If you don't find anything, the process has additional steps you can go through, like taking a temporary lower-level position to pay the bills, asking your parents for a loan, selling some of your stuff, applying for unemployment, or moving back home while you wait for the job market to get better.
 The process is designed in a way that if you follow it you'll probably be okay.

 There are similar processes for other situations like applying to universities, navigating a troubled relationship, or creating a social circle.
 You can reduce your worries by telling yourself, "There's no point in fretting about what might or might not happen.
 I'll just follow the 'process', handle each phase as it comes, and that should see me through."
 You're going to be doing the right actions, so you can take your thoughts out of the equation.